EnvisionMindCa/OS-Agent/README.md

 docker run -p 8765:8765 -p 11434:11434 os-agent
 ```

+The Ollama model specified by `OLLAMA_MODEL` is downloaded when the container
+starts.
+Building the image does not require the model to be present.

 Environment variables allow customising the defaults:

 | Variable | Description | Default |